skeeto/elfeed/README.md

 ## Platform Support

+Summary: Install cURL and most problems disappear for all platforms.

 I personally only use Elfeed on Linux, but it's occasionally tested on Windows.
-Unfortunately the Windows port of Emacs is a bit too unstable for parallel feed downloads, not to mention the [tiny, hard-coded, 512 open descriptor limitation][files], so it limits itself to one feed at a time on this platform.
+Unfortunately the Windows port of Emacs is a bit too unstable for parallel feed downloads with `url-retrieve`, not to mention the [tiny, hard-coded, 512 open descriptor limitation][files], so it limits itself to one feed at a time on this platform.

 [files]: http://msdn.microsoft.com/en-us/library/kdfaxaay%28vs.71%29.aspx

-If you plan on fetching from HTTPS feeds on *any* platform, **it's essential that Emacs is built with the `--with-gnutls` option enabled**.
-Otherwise Emacs will run gnutls in an inferior process, which rarely works well.
+If you fetch HTTPS feeds without cURL on *any* platform, it's essential that Emacs is built with the `--with-gnutls` option.
+Otherwise Emacs runs gnutls in an inferior process, which rarely works well.

 ## Database Management